Search everything:

-Public Health and Applied Behaviour Change Laboratory (PHaB Lab)
+Public Health and Applied Behaviour Change Laboratory (PHAB Lab)

 Researchers at the PHAB lab are experts in the application of behaviour change science to real-world public health challenges.
 Our expertise spans a diverse range of public health issues including but not limited to obesity, diet, and physical activity; infant feeding and breastfeeding; condom use and sexual health; smoking cessation; and gender-based violence.